 All courses have the S/U option available, unless accreditation requirements limit that possibility.

 Students consult carefully with faculty and advisors to check that their selection of this option would not create difficulty for their progress or for graduate school plans.

+Faculty can make the decision for the S-option based on the nature of the course and the knowledge that an S will fulfill requirements.
+Thus, if fulfilling requirements for that course requires a certain grade, they should grade accordingly.